feremabraz/OGL-effects/README.md

-# Kickstart Three.js

-Next.js template with the typical dependencies that I prefer.

-I use it to kickstart 3D toy projects and ideas.
+# OGL Effects Showcase

+A collection of interactive, real-time visual effects built with [OGL](https://github.com/oframe/ogl).

+It is based on [Kickstart Three.js](https://github.com/feremabraz/kickstart-threejs) so I can be sure they work well in a potentialy large project (no lag and so on).

 ![Preview](README.png)

-For a non-3D project, see [Kickstart Basic](https://github.com/feremabraz/kickstart-basic).

-## Content
+## Effects Gallery

+- Metaballs
-- Jotai
+- Reaction-Diffusion
-- Motion
+- CRT/Video Distortion
-- Zod
+- Waves
-- Biome
+- Game Terminal
-- Shadcn with lint fixes according to Biome.
-- Three.js
+- Falling Sand
-- React Three Fiber
+- Matrix
+- Ray Marching
+- Voronoi Flow
+- Pixel Fire
+- Pixel People
+- Game of Life
-- React Drei
+- Pixel Landscape